stephengold/MonkeyWrench/README.md

 ## Acknowledgments

+Wyatt Gillette (a.k.a capdevon) kindly contributed the "AssimpProcessFlag.java" file (pull request #4).

 Like most projects, MonkeyWrench builds on the work of many who have gone before.
 I therefore acknowledge the creators of (and contributors to) the following software: